kheiron1337/1337-gen/README.md

 **UPDATE NOTES 04/02/2022**
 ‏‏‏‏‏‏‏‏   ‏‏‏‏‏‏‏‏
 ‏‏‏‏‏‏‏‏   ‏‏‏‏‏‏‏‏
-I wasn't thinking of bringing an update to this shitty software, but I saw that there were a lot of users.
+I wasn't thinking of release an update to this shitty software, but I saw that there were a lot of users.
 So there is update notes.
 ‏‏‏‏‏‏‏‏   ‏‏‏‏‏‏‏‏
 - added new style.
 - the minimum number of proxies has been increased to 200.